Whitson: Whitson Court

 "This order of nuns existence is precarious, for they are not permitted to open a school.
 Their days are spent in prayer, adoration, and the making of altar-breads, vestments, and church ornaments."
 In 1910 the left pavilion wing, which was used as the estate laundry, was partially destroyed by fire.

 In March 1911, the Sacramentines were permitted by Archbishop Farley to open a house in Holy Trinity parish, Yonkers, New York and the house and estate at Whitson were then used as a training school for their African missions.
 In 1917, the Whitson Estate, encompassing most of the local farms and totalling some 1050 acre and the Manorial Title, were sold at auction mainly to its existing tenant farmers.
 When Bradney published his "History of Monmouthshire" in 1932, the house stood empty.

-In 1933 Whitson Court and its remaining 18 acre of gardens and parkland, were purchased from the then owner, Squire Oakley, by Mr Garroway Smith of "The Chalet" at Ridgeway in Newport who took up residence at the property with his wife Mary and his sister Louise.
-Mr William Maybury, his wife Olive Maybury and their daughters, Jane and Elizabeth also moved into the house.
-Their third daughter, Mary, was born at Whitson Court in May 1938.
+In 1933 Whitson Court and its remaining 18 acre of gardens and parkland, were purchased from the then owner, Squire Oakley, by Mr Garroway Smith of Newport.
 During World War II, the family gave sanctuary to several German Jewish refugees as well as providing work for German Prisoners of War – many of the paths in the grounds were built by German POW Officers housed at the Prisoner of War camp in Nash.
-Ironically the house was also used as a reference point by German bomber crews, aiming their runs at Newport Docks.